synox/disposable-email-imap/readme.md

 This disposable email solution can be hosted on your own standard PHP-webhoster.
 All you need is PHP with imap extension and an imap account with catch-all.
 The system is as simple as possible, with minimal codebase and complexity.

-Note: there is also an IMAP version without database and that does not need "pipe to command". https://github.com/synox/disposable-email/tree/imap
+Note: This is the IMAP version without database and that does not need "pipe to command".
+See also alternative script at https://github.com/synox/disposable-email

 ## Usage
 When accessing the web-app a random email address is generated for you.
 The page will reload until emails have arrived.
 You can delete emails and see the original sourcecode.